The Great Outdoors (film): Reception

 The Great Outdoors earned a mixed response from critics.
-On Rotten Tomatoes, the film holds a rating of 42% from 36 reviews, with an average rating of 4.8/10.
+On Rotten Tomatoes, the film holds a rating of 44% from 39 reviews.
 The consensus summarizes: "Even with a pair of talented comedians trying their best, vacation-from-hell comedy The Great Outdoors is merely mediocre."
 On Metacritic, the film has a score of 24 out of 100 based on 10 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In her review in The New York Times, Janet Maslin reported that the film did not have enough collective energy to light a campfire.
 Kevin Thomas of the Los Angeles Times called the film "a crass, blah comedy about summer vacation perils" and said he was surprised the film got made at all.
 He described the end credits sequence where Aykroyd and Candy dance to Wilson Pickett's "Land of a Thousand Dances" as the only genuine fun and energy in the entire film.
 "Imagine that it's raining cats and dogs and you're locked in a north woods cabin for weeks with the people you like least, and you'll pretty much have a feel for what it's like to sit through this movie," said Hal Hinson of The Washington Post.